tomoyamachi/platform_points/README.md

-Account API which PLATFORM USER
+Point API which PLATFORM USER